aklefebvere/aklefebvere.github.io/aboutme.md

 title: About me
 ---

 Hi!
 My name is Adriann and welcome to my portfolio website!
-I am currently a student at Lambda School enrolled in the data science track.
-Over the past couple months at my time at Lamda School, I have have learned a multiude of data science skills such as:
+I am a data scientist that has been endorsed by Lambda School in the data science track.
+At my time at Lambda School, I have have learned a multiude of data science skills such as:

 - Data visualization
 - Data Cleaning